jrkral/PushBots-Wordpress-Plugin/readme.txt

 Reach out to your Wordpress visitors with desktop push notifications.
 Now supporting Chrome, Firefox, and Safari.

 == Description ==
 Increase user engagement, retention and life-time-value for your app and website via the power of push messaging.
+This plugin uses PushBots.com service and requires you to have a working account.

 == Installation ==